Vashon News

 |

-A shower or two around the area in the morning, then partly cloudy in the afternoon.
-High around 40F.
-Winds SSE at 5 to 10 mph.
-Chance of rain 30%.
+Rain early...then remaining cloudy with showers in the afternoon.
+High 46F.
+Winds S at 10 to 20 mph.
+Chance of rain 80%.

 Extended Forcast and more Current Weather Conditions on the New Weather Page